775 Washington Street building constructed

 In addition to attracting fashion’s top talent, Industria Superstudio has partnered with industry leaders in the automobile, beauty, hospitality, sport, and tech worlds such as eBay, Jo Malone, Maserati, the NBA, and Sony to host an abundance of memorable events including intimate dinners, high-profile launch parties, seminars and concerts.

 Industria’s multi-studio and event concept continues to flourish with an expansion into the burgeoning creative neighborhood of Williamsburg, Brooklyn.
 Continuing to be the leader of Industrial space conversions, Industria now operates a number of new sites, preserving its love for architectural detail, authenticity, and location for creative visionaries.

-In 2016, the original West Village sites also underwent a renovation to support large events and remain a key location for creative talent and activities in New York’s cutting edge culture, fashion and arts industry.
+In 2016, the original West Village sites also underwent a renovation to support large events in addition to commercial shoots, and remains a key location for creative talent and activities in New York’s cutting edge culture, fashion and arts industry.